NTU-CSIE-DSA/hw2-Dungeons/prob.md

 ## Problem Description
-Please refer to the problem statement on NTU COOL.
+Please refer to the PDF on NTU COOL.

 ## Sample Testcases